johngraham1979/Aiviation-Ground-Power-Unit-Monitoring/README.md

 I and quickly prototyping and producing useful tools and applications that will be available and reliable in the coming weeks and months.

-If you are interested in infomation about my interests, activities, services or productsW: My name is John Graham, and an email address of mine in datasemantics@outlook.co.nz.
+If you are interested in infomation about my interests, activities, services or products: My name is John Graham, and an email address of mine in datasemantics@outlook.co.nz.

 Once again, my name is John Gaham, an I'm pleased to meet you.